rbraband521/Sequelize-Model-Associations/Associations.md

 };
 ```

 This tells Sequelize that a User can be associated with one or more(or "many") Courses.
-The Courses table will now contain a `UserId` foreign Key column. *This will be explained in more detail later when we are customizing the foreign key, however take note of the it being capitalized*
+The Courses table will now contain a `UserId` foreign Key column. *This will be explained in more detail later when we are customizing the foreign key, however take note of it being capitalized*

 For this example, a Course can only have ONE User so we use a One-to-One Association.
 A single course to a single user.
 This association includes the Course model's `belongsTo()` method passing in a reference to the User model: